-Corn Poppy, (Papaver rhoeas), also known as Flanders Poppy, Field Poppy or Shirley Poppy, is hardy annual with vividly colored, papery red, pink or white blooms that rise above lacy foliage.
-The fuzzy stems reach heights of 2 feet (60 cm) and more at maturity.
+Corn Poppy (Papaver rhoeas), also known as Flanders Poppy, Field Poppy, or Shirley Poppy, is a hardy annual with vividly colored, papery red, pink, or white blooms that rise above lacy foliage.
+The fuzzy stems reach a height of 2 feet (60 cm) and more at maturity.

 Growing Conditions and General Cultivation

 Apply a balanced liquid or granular fertilizer if newly emerging foliage has a yellowish appearance.
 Use the fertilizer in accordance with label recommendations.
-As a general rule, Poppies require no supplemental fertilization if granular fertilizer or compost are incorporated into the soil at planting time.
+Generally, Poppies require no supplemental fertilization if granular fertilizer or compost is incorporated into the soil at planting time.

 Pinch off flowers as soon as they begin to fade.
-This process, called deadheading, prevents the plants from setting seed too early.
-Remove the bloom, along with the stem, down to the next leaf.
+This process, called deadheading, prevents the plants from setting seeds too early.
+Then, remove the bloom and the stem down to the next leaf.

 Remove all seedpods at the end of the season if you don't want the Poppy to self-seed.
-If you want Poppies next spring, allow a few pods to remain on the plants.
+However, if you want Poppies next spring, allow a few pods to remain on the plants.

 - Plantpedia: Browse flowering plants by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, or Origin